The Doc is in

 1974 - The reds took part in a testimonial match at Celtic for their legendary player Billy McNeill.
 The game ended 1-1, with our goal being scored by John Toshack.

-1985 - We played in another testimonial game, losing 3-2 at Everton.
+1985 - We played in another testimonial game, losing 3-2 to Everton at Anfield.
 Phil Neal, whose testimonial it was, and Craig Johnston were on target for the reds.

 2009 - Sami Hyypiä won his hundredth senior cap, captaining Finland in their 1-0 friendly defeat by Sweden in Solna.
 This was his first cap as a Bayer 04 Leverkusen player, while fellow ex-red Jari Litmanen played his 125th international.